 After September 11, Scott chose to re-enlist and in 2005 was sent to Baghdad and Ramadi as part of Operation Iraqi Freedom where he served as a Navy SEAL sniper.
 While on a combat mission, Scott was severely injured and was Medevac’d out of Iraq to Germany, then eventually back to the States.

 In 2013, Scott became a member of the House of Delegates, where he represented the 85th District which is principally the Kempsville and Town Center area in Virginia Beach.
-With the help of his GI Bill, Scott earned a degree in International Relations from Harvard University and is currently pursuing his masters in the same field.
+With the help of his GI Bill, Scott earned a degree in International Relations from Harvard University Extension and is currently pursuing his masters in the same field.
 He holds a Master’s Certificate in Government Contracting at Old Dominion University.

 In January, 2017, Scott was sworn into the U.S. House of Representatives as Congressman for Virginia’s Second District.
 He is the first freshman member from Virginia to ever be appointed to the Appropriations Committee for a full term.